nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

               "value": "<email address that the Sender wants to share>" }
           },
-          "sourceAttributeId": "<ID of source RepositoryAttribute of EMailAddress>" },
+          "sourceAttributeId": "<ID of source OwnIdentityAttribute of EMailAddress>" },
         {
           "@type": "ShareAttributeRequestItem",